Jashanpreettttkaur/SCMfinal/README.md

 We use GitHub for source control.
 Developers work collaboratively via branches and pull requests.
 All updates go through review and testing before deployment.

-To run the project locally:
+To run the project locally

-Clone the repo

-Run npm install

-Start the development server using npm run dev

 Roadmap